leanstore/leanstore/bookkeeper-helper/README.md

 + `--bookkeeper_ensemble`: BookKeeper ledger ensemble size
 + `--bookkeeper_quorum`: BookKeeper ledger quorum size

+BookKeeper WAL is enable with the flag `--wal_variant 3`.

 ## Benchmark examples

 From the project root directory, we can run the minimal TPC-C benchmark using the following commands.